 – performing in another ensemble.
 For instance, orchestra, Newtown Middle bands, pit orchestra for the musical, National Anthem for a basketball game, etc.

 – Community parades and other civic events such as Special Olympics Opening Ceremonies.

 Most Marching Band students find they can fulfill the entire LINCS requirement through band performances.

-I have heard the band went to Europe!
+I have heard the band went to Hawaii!
 When do the kids go on the trips?
 Where do they go?
 Is it optional?
 How do they raise the money to go?

 The band goes on a trip once every four years.
-Our next trip will be in the 2018-2019 school year.
+Our next trip will be in the 2022-2023 school year.
 These trips are open to all band members and their families, but are optional.
-In the past the band has gone to Spain, Argentina, and most recently a tour of three European cities: Turin, Nice and Barcelona.
+In the past the band has gone to Spain, Argentina, a tour of three European cities: Turin, Nice and Barcelona, and most recently Hawaii.
 Major fundraisers held almost every year are Trivia Night, Council Rock Marching Band Invitational competition, Jazz at the Rock Jazz Festival and car washes.
 During trip years, fundraising activities increase to include gift card sales, candy sales, restaurant spirit nights, and more.
 The CRBPA works hard to plan fundraising activities to help reduce the cost of this trip.
 Students may participate in as many or as few fundraisers as they wish, but the more who participate, the better the outcome for the entire band.